muggy8/improbable/from-me-to-me/ov0N9MnO.md

 Am I nothing but a week imitation of Phanna in my conviction, determination and my skills.

-Why am I even jealous of Phanna in this reguard?
+Why am I even jealous of Phanna in this regard?

-As I drowned myself in these thoughts, I couldn't help but to look away at Phanna and instead at the glass box in which I awakened in earlier in an attept to distract me from my own thoughts.
+As I drowned myself in these thoughts, I couldn't help but to look away at Phanna and instead at the glass box in which I awakened in earlier in an attempt to distract me from my own thoughts.

-"Tell me, how do you think Amada would feel if you died?"
+"Tell me, how do you think Amanda would feel if you died?"
 Phanna asked catching me by surprise.

 "I-I don't know...
 She probably wouldn't care too much...
-Afterall, I was a burden to her... no, I was a burden to everyone..."
+After all, I was a burden to her... no, I was a burden to everyone..."

 "How sure are you of this?"